DeBankDeFi/safe-eth-py/README.rst

   with an ethereum node.
 Uses web3 and raw rpc calls for things not supported in web3.
   Only ``http/https`` urls are supported for the node url.

-``EthereumClient`` has some utils that improve a lot performance using Ethereum nodes, like the possibility of doing ``batch_calls`` (a single request making read-only calls to multiple contracts):
+``EthereumClient`` has some utils that improve a lot of performance using Ethereum nodes, like the possibility of doing ``batch_calls`` (a single request making read-only calls to multiple contracts):

 .. code-block:: python